 - Electrocution protection starts with clear and specific training.
 It’s also important to remember to power down all tools when they’re not in use.

-- In order to avoid being struck by an object, it’s important for site managers to ensure workers are never situated between moving objects.
+- Struck by Object.
+In order to avoid being struck by an object, it’s important for site managers to ensure workers are never situated between moving objects.
 It’s also a good idea to wear high-visibility work gloves and clothing.

-- Construction workers can avoid caught-in/between object accidents by understanding how to use clear language on the job site, maintaining awareness of moving objects, and transporting objects appropriately.
+- Caught In-Between.
+Construction workers can avoid caught-in/between object accidents by understanding how to use clear language on the job site, maintaining awareness of moving objects, and transporting objects appropriately.

 Unfortunately, accidents do happen and then the person who was hurt can legally respond to get compensation.
 You may be wondering which claim or claims apply to you and your situation.